zed-industries/zed/docs/src/assistant.md

 - `/tab`: Inserts the content of the active tab or all open tabs into the context
 - `/terminal`: Inserts a select number of lines of output from the terminal

-Additionally, you can use `assistant: quote selection` (`cmd + >`) to insert the active editor buffer selection as a quoted code block in the assistant panel.

 ## Inline Assistant

 You can use `ctrl-enter` to open the inline assistant in both a normal editor and within the assistant panel.